FbW43-2/RobotFactory/README.md

 # Robot Factory

-This is the initial setup of Robot Factory
+Robot Factory with an express backend server using the MVC pattern.

 # Task

-In the first step, you are going to create a basic site that pulls some robots from state and displays them on the page.
+In the third step, you are going to refactor your backend server.

-A robot must at least have following attributes:

-* ID
-* Name
-* posX
-* posY
-* heading
+Generate a new backend using the express generator.

+Add a directory for the controller along with the directory for routes.

+Use the MVC pattern to serve the frontend with responses.

-# Example
+# Additional task

-{
-    id: 0,
-    name: "Eddy",
-    posX: 0,
-    posY: 0,
-    heading: "NORTH"
-}
+Use lowdb to mock a database and store the robots.